-This is calculator which finds function root using bisection method or interval halving method.
-Brief method description can be found below the calculator
+This is a calculator that finds a function root using the bisection method, or interval halving method.
+A brief method description can be found below the calculator.

-Methods which uses this theorem are called dichotomy methods, because they divide the interval into two parts (not necessary equal).
+Methods that uses this theorem are called dichotomy methods, because they divide the interval into two parts (which are not necessarily equal).

-Here we already have False position method and Secant method, now it is time for simplest method - bisection or interval halving method.
-As you can guess from its name, this method uses division of interval into two equal parts.
+We have alreadyy explored False position method and Secant method, now it is time for the simplest method – bisection, also know as interval halving.
+As you can guess from its name, this method uses division of an interval into two equal parts.

 That is, using the relation